Non-suit: England and Wales

-In the common law courts (e.g. the Court of Common Pleas) a party to a civil action had a right of withdraw their claim/counterclaim by nonsuit up until verdict or judgment without prejudice to the launch of a fresh action.
+In the common law courts (e.g. the Court of Common Pleas), a party to a civil action had the right to withdraw their claim/counterclaim by nonsuit up until verdict or judgment without prejudice to the launch of a fresh action.
 There was an equivalent right in the Court of Chancery to dismiss one's own bill (as actions in that court were known as).
 When the courts were merged by the Supreme Court of Judicature Act 1875, provision was made for the procedure to governed by rules of court.
 The 1875 rules provided for non suiting but also made provision for setting aside a judgment of nonsuit.
 In 1883 the nonsuit provisions were repealed and replaced by discontinuance of an action.

 Thereafter it was subsequently ruled that nonsuiting ceased to exist in the High Court of Justice having been wholly displaced by the provisions relating to discontinuance.

 In the County Courts, the County Court rules continued to provide for nonsuiting until the Rules of the Supreme Court and the County Court Rules were repealed and replaced by the Civil Procedure Rules 1998, which only provided for discontinuance.
 This brought nonsuiting to an end in mainstream England and Wales (although one cannot comment for e.g. actions in the High Court of Chivalry).